 This simple key is designed for the trees of Glacier National Park only and may or may not be applicable for trees in other localities.
 To use the key one must first determine whether the unknown tree is CONE-BEARING (Section A) or BROADLEAVED (Section B).
-Then, under the proper section, find under Item No. 1 on the left-hand side of the page the characteristic that fits the tree in question.
-Immediately following the selected characteristic, on the right-hand side of the page will be found either the name of the tree or another number.
-If a number, locate this number on the left-hand side of the page and by a process of elimination select the tree characteristic that fits.
-Proceed in this manner until the name of the tree appears on the right-hand side of the page, following the last selected characteristic.
+Then, under the proper section, find under Item No. 1 on the lefthand side of the page the characteristic that fits the tree in question.
+Immediately following the selected characteristic, on the righthand side of the page will be found either the name of the tree or another number.
+If a number, locate this number on the lefthand side of the page and by a process of elimination select the tree characteristic that fits.
+Proceed in this manner until the name of the tree appears on the righthand side of the page, following the last-selected characteristic.

-A-CONE BEARING TREES: Leaves needle-like, awl-shaped or scalelike; trees evergreen (except two species.)
-1. Leaves needle-like, in cluster or bunches of two or more2 1.
-Leaves needle-like, attached singly to twig 5 1.
-Leaves small, often overlapping, awl-shaped or scale-like10 2.
-Needles in bunches of 2 each, 1 to $2\frac{1}{2}$ inches long LODGEPOLE PINE 2.
-Needles in bunches of 3 each, 4 to 10 inches long PONDEROSA PINE 2.
-Needles in bunches of 5 each, 11⁄2 to 4 inches long 3 2.
+A-CONE-BEARING TREES: Leaves needlelike, awl-shaped or scalelike; trees evergreen (except two species.)
+1. Leaves needlelike, in cluster or bunches of two or more 2 1.
+Leaves needlelike, attached singly to twig5 1.
+Leaves small, often overlapping, awl-shaped or scalelike10 2.
+Needles in bunches of 2 each, 1 to $2\frac{1}{2}$ inches long LODGEPOLE PINE-P. 6 2.
+Needles in bunches of 3 each, 4 to 10 inches long PONDEROSA PINE-P. 7 2.
+Needles in bunches of 5 each, 11⁄2 to 4 inches long3 2.
 Needles in bunches of 15 to 40 each, 1 to 2 inches long, leaves shed annually4 3.
-Trees tall and slender, needles slender and flexible; grows in valleys at lower elevations; cones 6 to 10 inches long, tan to light brown when matureWESTERN WHITE PINE 3.
-Trees generally gnarled and stunted; needles heavy and stiff; cones greenish; grows at or near timberline and on eastern foothills of the park LIMBER PINE 3.
-Trees similar to preceding species but cones purplish in color; strictly an alpine species WHITEBARK PINE 4.
-Needles in bunches of 15 to 30, 1 to 2 inches long; new twigs not hairy; confined to valleys and lower elevations; a large, stately tree WESTERN LARCH 4.
-Needles in bunches of 20 to 40, 11⁄2 to 2 inches long; new twigs hairy; found only at or near timberline SUBALPINE LARCH 5.
-Fruit a red berry, needles flattened and pointed, $\frac{1}{2}$ to $\frac{1}{2}$ inches long; tree usually a small, sprawling, much-branched shrub; bark purplish PACIFIC YEW 5.
-Fruit a woody cone; needles flattened or square in cross-section; tree growing erect, up to 4 feet in diameter; bark grayish or dark brown6 6.
-Cones growing erect on branches; needles flattened. $\frac{1}{2}$ to 2 inches long; cones disintegrate on branches7 6.
-Cones hanging down from branches; needles flattened or square in cross-section; cones may be found on ground under tree8 7.
-Grows at lower elevations, on west slope of park only; not commonly seen; needles grow out on two ranks from either side of twig GRAND FIR 7.
-Grows mostly at high and middle elevations; needles grow out all around twig, curve to upper side like a brush SUBALPINE FIR
+Trees tall and slender, needles slender and flexible; grows in valleys at lower elevations; cones 6 to 10 inches long, tan to light brown when matureWESTERN WHITE PINE-P. 10 3.
+Trees generally gnarled and stunted; needles heavy and stiff; cones greenish; grows at or near treeline and on eastern foothills of the park LIMBER PINE-P. 11 3.
+Trees similar to preceding species but cones purplish in color; strictly an alpine species WHITEBARK PINE-P. 13 4.
+Needles in bunches of 15 to 30, 1 to 2 inches long; new twigs not hairy; confined to valleys and lower elevations; a large stately tree WESTERN LARCH-P. 20 4.
+Needles in bunches of 20 to 40, 11/2 to 2 inches long; new twigs hairy; found only at or near treeline SUBALPINE LARCH-P. 21